2023 Most Popular Allied Health Professions Associate Degree Schools in Arkansas

 While working on their Associate Degree, allied health majors at UA Pulaski Tech accumulate an average of around $22,597 in student debt.

-A rank of #2 on this year’s list means University of Arkansas - Fort Smith is a great place for allied health professions students working on their associate degree.
-UAFS is a medium-sized public school located in the small city of Fort Smith.
+Out of the 20 schools in Arkansas that were part of this year’s ranking, University of Arkansas - Fort Smith landed the # 2 spot on the list.
+UAFS is a medium-sized public school located in the city of Fort Smith.

 About 94% of the students majoring in allied health at the school are women while 6% are male.

-Read full report on Allied Health Professions at University of Arkansas - Fort Smith
+Full Allied Health Professions at University of Arkansas - Fort Smith Report

 Women make up 84% of the allied health majors at the school.